 Canadian Private Léo Major got his first taste of Determination when he took out a German Half-Track and lost his left eye to burning phosphorus.
 He demanded to be put back in the field, reasoning he only needed his right eye to aim his rifle.
-But that is only a precursor to his historic bravery: In 1945, he spent an entire night and most of the following morning defending the entire village of Zwolle with two rifles, a machine gun, and a burlap sack full of grenades, all by himself.
+But that is only a precursor to his historic bravery: In 1945, he spent an entire night and most of the following morning attacking, and eventually liberating, the entire village of Zwolle with two rifles, a machine gun, and a burlap sack full of grenades, all by himself.

 Anyone who passes UKSF Selection has a claim.
 To elaborate, the selection consists of a basic personal fitness test and combat fitness test (which usually screen out half the candidates already).
 Then they start a training regimen that ends in a test where they have to march up and down a mountain for 14 miles (with full equipment, of course), after which they start with the real test, a 4 mile cross country run and a 2 mile swim (still in full equipment).
 If they pass, they are shipped off to South East Asia, to learn navigation and survival skills in the jungles.
 Then they are shipped back to Hereford for extra weapons and tactics training, plus more survival training, culminating in a week long escape and evasion.
 And ''then'' they are put trough 36 straight hours of interrogation.
 About 15% of the candidates that start it make it through this training.

 Audie Murphy.
 Given promotions like they were rations and every American decoration for valour up to and including the Medal of Honour.